MarcStan/host-merger/Readme.md

 Run function code deployment (e.g. via `azure-pipelines.yaml`) or deploy the function manually.

-It will run automatically once per day and on deployment.
-If you modify the input or whitelist file you must manually trigger the function (or wait for it to run again).
+It will run automatically once per day.
+If you modify the input or whitelist file you can manually trigger the function (or wait for it to run again).

 ## Example